Mahaan (2022 film): Music

-The film's soundtrack and score is composed by Santhosh Narayanan, with lyrics written by Vivek and Muthamil.
+The film's soundtrack and score is composed by Santhosh Narayanan.
 Compositions for the soundtrack began during March 2021, where Santhosh and his music team recorded the first track, in collaboration with native folk musicians from Tamil Nadu.
 In April 2021, he started tracking vocals to record the film's songs.
-During mid-December, Dhruv had recorded vocals for one of the songs in the film, reporting to be his playback singing debut, despite recording a track in his debut film Adithya Varma (2019).
+During mid-December, Dhruv had recorded vocals for one of the songs in the film, incorrectly reported to be his singing debut, as he had already sung in his debut film Adithya Varma (2019).

 On the occasion of Ganesh Chaturthi (10 September 2021), the first single track "Soorayaatam" was unveiled by Sony Music India.
-Sung by V. M. Mahalingam and Narayanan providing backing vocals for the songs, Indiaglitz reviewed the track as "a brilliant blend of rustic rural tune and electronic music".
-The second single "Evanda Enakku Custody", a retro-based dance number, was released ahead of the Pongal festival, on 12 January 2022.
+The second single "Evanda Enakku Custody", a retro-based dance number, was released on 28 January 2022.
 The third single "Pona Povura", was released on 2 February 2022.
 The fourth single "Rich Rich", was released on 5 February 2022.
-The fifth single "Missing Me", wrote and sang by Dhruv Vikram, was released on 8 February 2022.
+The fifth single "Missing Me", written and sung by Dhruv, was released on 8 February 2022.
 The sixth single "Naan Naan", a tribute to Vikram, was released on 9 February 2022.

 Release

-Mahaan was released on 10 February 2022 in Amazon Prime Video and the satellite rights of the film were sold to Kalaignar TV, where it was premiered on 31 August 2022 at 1:30 p.m.
-IST coinciding with Vinayagar Chaturthi.
+Mahaan had a direct-to-streaming release on 10 February 2022 via Amazon Prime Video, and had its television premiere via Kalaignar TV on 31 August 2022.

-Reception

-Mahaan received generally positive reviews from critics and audiences.